alibaba-edu/mpc4j/README.md

 We thank [Prof. Yu Chen](https://yuchen1024.github.io/) for many discussions on various MPC protocols.
 Here we recommend his open-source library [Kunlun](https://github.com/yuchen1024/Kunlun), a modern crypto library.

 We thank [Dr. Bolin Ding](https://www.bolin-ding.com/) for many discussions on how to introduce MPC into the database field.
-Here we recommend his open-source library [FederatedScope](https://federatedscope.io/), an easy-to-use federated learning package.
+Here we recommend the open-source library [FederatedScope](https://federatedscope.io/), an easy-to-use federated learning package, from his team.

 ## License